-It is so important to keep your mini-lesson under 15 minutes so the children can spend the bulk of time you allotted for Reading Workshop actually reading.
-As you plan the mini lesson be very intentional about the literacy content and language objective.
-It is easy to want to address many outcomes in a single mini-lesson but consider limiting and identify how each day builds on a specific over-arching theme or concept.
+It is so important to keep your mini-lesson under 15 minutes so that the children can spend the bulk of time you allotted for Reading Workshop actually reading.
+As you plan the mini-lesson be very intentional about the literacy content and language objective.
+It is easy to want to address many outcomes in a single mini-lesson but consider limiting them.
+Identify how each day builds on a specific over-arching theme or concept.
 Careful planning and rehearsal can help you.
 Always include the four components in your mini-lesson plan: connection, teaching, active engagement (have-a-go), and the link.
 The connection should take less than one minute.
 Tell the children what you are going teach them and how it helps them as readers.
 Make just one teaching point, and demonstrate it using just one example.
-If you are referencing a book, use a familiar text .a mentor text. that has been read aloud several times so the children know the plot and characters well.
-Use only an excerpt from the text as well.
+If you are referencing a book, use a familiar text (a mentor text) that has been read aloud several times so the children know the plot and characters well.
+Use only an excerpt from the text.
 Pinpoint exactly the section that helps illustrate your teaching point and read only that section.
 When you invite the children to try out the teaching point, give them just one thing to do.
 Limit questions and “What ifs…” Remember, the mini-lesson is designed for direct instruction.
-Finally, when you provide a “link,” it should take less than one minute to restate the teaching point and direct the children’s independent work.
+Finally, when you provide a link, it should take less than one minute to restate the teaching point and direct the children’s independent work.
 After you plan the mini-lesson, rehearse it with a timer to make sure your pacing is good.
 One other thing that adds minutes to the mini-lesson is failure to follow procedures, which can cause delays in several different ways, particularly during transitions.
-Make sure that your students know the procedures and routines of Workshop, so that you don’t lose any time reminding them what they should be doing.
+Make sure that your children know the procedures and routines of workshop, so that you don’t lose any time reminding them what they should be doing.
 Remember, the longer the mini-lesson, the less time kids have for reading.

-How many books should the students have in their book baggies?
+How many books should the children have in their book baggies?

 The books in the children’s book baggies provide them with readable texts for independent reading.
 The optimal number of books in a child’s bag depends heavily upon the number of books in your classroom library and the child’s reading level.
 If your library won’t get overly depleted, let each child who is not yet reading chapter books self-select eight to ten books in his or her book baggie each week.
 Designate “book shopping days” for groups of children, so that your library isn’t overwhelmed all at once.
-You can also choose two or three familiar books for their book baggies from previous guided reading lessons.
-The balance of the books in the baggies, perhaps one or two more, can be high interest books.
-The children might not be able to read these books yet, but they might enjoy looking at the photographs of sharks or spiders.
+You can also choose two or three familiar books for their book baggies from previous Guided Reading lessons.
+The remaining books in the baggies, perhaps one or two more, can be high interest books.
+The children might not be able to read these books yet, but they might enjoy looking at the photographs of sharks or spiders (for example).
 Children who are reading chapter books will have fewer books in their baggies.